-This implies that the fishermen in Lake Wood got Porang fish often in the creek(sapa).
+This implies that the fishermen in Lake Wood got Porang fish often in the creek (sapa).
 This is the area where most of the Porang thrive.
 However, some of the fisherman can also caught more in the lakeshore especially those fishermen who did not own a bukana which serves as an entrance of Porang to the creek.
-According to Simons(2017), a creek often shallows and flows into larger bodies of water such that of the lake that will provide habitat to non-living and living things.
+The creek serves as the breeding place of Porang.
+According to Simons (2017), a creek often shallows and flows into larger bodies of water such that of the lake that will provide habitat to non-living and living things.

 Also shown in Table 1, is the volume of catch of Porang by the fishermen per season.
 It discloses that during rainy season 108 or 93.91 percent of fishermen caught 0-6 kilos, 4 or 3.48 percent caught 7-15 kilos and 1 or 87 percent each had 16-21 kilos and 22 kilos and above.
 Meanwhile, during dry season, 113 or 98.26% had 0-6 kilos catch and 3 or 1.74 percent had 7-15 kilos.
 The results implied that during dry season the fishermen of Lakewood got only a few catch of porang.
 According to the fishermen they can have 2 kilos or below or even nothing during dry season.
 Only few of Porang reached the creek or bukana in this period.
-Most of the fishermen made other alternative to support their families.Other find jobs out of town and others went on farming to provide their family's daily needs.
+Most of the fishermen made other alternative to support their families.
+Other find jobs out of town and others went on farming to provide their family's daily needs.
 For the fisherfolks, the family experienced crisis during this season.

-The results implied that fisherfolks can caught more Porang in rainy season than in a dry season.
-As cited in the study of Alkins-Koo (2000) and Ballesteros (2009), in the tropical water system, most fishes breed during the rainy season however, a few breed during the dry season, Pusey (2002) Torres-Mejia &Ramírez-Pinilla (2008) or throughout the yearAlkins-Koo (2000).
+The results implied that fisherfolks have greater catch of Porang in rainy season than in dry season.
+It has been observed by them that Porang were abundant because of the increased water flow on the creeks and water inlets.
+During this time, the water temperature declines and the Porang move to higher areas to spawn and breed.
+As cited in the study of Alkins-Koo (2000) and Ballesteros (2009), in the tropical water system, most fishes breed during the rainy season; however, a few breed during the dry season, (Pusey, 2002) (Torres-Mejia &Ramírez-Pinilla, 2008) or throughout the year (Alkins-Koo, 2000).
 Variation in reproductive seasonality has been associated with several factors, such as availability of nursery areas, availability of food for adults or juveniles and competition for breeding sites in the river system.
-The highest feeding activities of tropical fishes usually occur during the rainy seasons when the availability of prey is relatively higher, Ballesteros (2009).
+The highest feeding activities of tropical fishes usually occur during the rainy seasons when the availability of prey is relatively higher (Ballesteros, 2009).